espressif/esp-idf-sbom/README.md

             sbom-cve-exclude-list = CVE-2023-1235 Description why this package is not vulnerable

-Manifest information are gathered in the following order.
+Manifest information is gathered in the following order and only missing values are added.
+If e.g. `version` is found in `sbom.yml` any other `version` value found e.g. in `.gitmodules` is ignored.

+1. referenced manifest from parent package
-1. `sbom.yml`
+2. `sbom.yml`
-2. `sbom` dictionary/namespace in `idf_component.yml`
+3. `sbom` dictionary/namespace in `idf_component.yml`
-3. sbom information contained in submodule configuration in `.gitmodules`
+4. sbom information contained in submodule configuration in `.gitmodules`
-4. `idf_component.yml` information provided for component manager
+5. `idf_component.yml` information provided for component manager

 ## Licenses and Copyrights